 Step 1: Get a line of credit

 In order to establish credit history, you need to have a credit or loan account reporting to the big three credit bureaus (Equifax, Experian and TransUnion).
 The simplest way for you to begin will be to open a credit card.
-If your score is low or non-existent, then you’ll need to apply for a secured card or a store card.
+If your score is low or non-existent, you might consider applying for a secured or store card.